LeeMendelowitz/byob-presentations/2014/0225-git_with_confidence/README.md

 To merge changes from a branch into the current branch:

 ```
-git merge <commit or branch>
+$ git merge <commit or branch>
 ```

-Git will automatically merge the snapshot if there are no conflicts and create a new commit with the completed merge.
+Git will automatically merge selected commit into the current branch if there are no conflicts.
+This will create a new commit with the completed merge.
 If the current branch is an ancestor of the commit being merged from, then the current branch pointer can simply be moved to that commit.
 This is known as a fast-forward merge.

 #### Example of a fast forward merge